How to apply for divorce without using a lawyer

 Joint or sole application

 To file a joint application means that both you and your spouse are joint applicants.
-You both fill out and sign the application before officially filing it with the court.
+You both fill out and sign the application before officially filing it with the Court.
 You do not have to ‘serve’ the documents on the other party if you file jointly, as both you and the other party already know and agree to the contents of the application.

-Serving divorce papers
+Serving your divorce papers

 To ‘serve’ documents on your spouse means to give the court documents to them according to the court rules.
 You are required to serve these documents on your ex-partner so they are aware that you have filed for divorce.

-To effect service correctly, according to the court rules, requires you to serve specific documents in a prescribed time frame in a certain way.
-You can view a step-by-step guide to serving divorce papers in Australia on the court’s YouTube channel.
+To effect service correctly, according to the Court rules, requires you to serve specific documents in a prescribed time frame in a certain way.
+You can view a step-by-step guide to serving divorce papers in Australia on the Courts website.

 Effecting service properly according to the relevant court rules can be complicated.
 If you are unsure of the correct process or just do not want to have to deal with it, you should talk to a lawyer to plan your next steps.

-Do I need to go to court?
+Do I need to go to Court when applying for divorce?

 What does getting a divorce mean?

 Applying for divorce means just that – applying to no longer be married to your former partner.
-It means you are no longer legally married to your ex-spouse and allows you to legally get married to someone else.
+It means you are no longer legally married to your ex-spouse, and allows you to legally get married to someone else.

 It is important to note that the granting of a Divorce Order has flow-on effects (some with time limitations) that you should discuss with a lawyer before applying for a divorce.

+The granting of a Divorce Order does not resolve parenting matters or property settlement, or automatically amend/override Powers of Attorney and/or insurance policies.
 If you have any questions or concerns about any of these issues, it is important that you engage a lawyer to fully understand your rights and responsibilities.

 Am I eligible to get a divorce?

 There is no longer a requirement in Australia to give a reason as to why you want a divorce.
 This requirement was abolished in 1975 with the establishment of ‘no-fault divorce’.
+This means that parties do not need to show (and the Court will not ask about) which partner (if any) was at fault in causing the marriage breakdown.

 The only ground for divorce is that the relationship has ‘irretrievably broken down’, meaning there is no realistic chance of you and your ex-partner getting back together.
-This can be proven to the court by demonstrating that you and your partner have been separated for 12 months.
+This can be proven to the Court by demonstrating that you and your partner have been separated for 12 months.

 If you are concerned about being able to show that your marriage has irretrievably broken down, you should discuss these concerns with a lawyer to find out what information the Court needs to be able to grant you a divorce.